Donald Trump Skipped G7 Climate Summit Claiming Scheduling Conflict, But Photos Show The Excuse Is False

 — Donald J. Trump (@realDonaldTrump) August 26, 2019

-Trump has been critical of the climate meeting in the past, saying that it needs to focus more on economic issues rather than on climate and environmental issues like clear the oceans of plastic, according to USA Today.
+Trump has been critical of the climate meeting in the past, saying that it needs to focus more on economic issues rather than on climate and environmental issues like clearing the oceans of plastic, according to USA Today.
 The president reportedly pushed for a meeting on Saturday that would be aimed at discussing the global economy instead.

 French President Emmanuel Macron, who hosted the meeting, made light of Trump’s absence.